Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Self-Improving Demonstrations for Goal-oriented VLN

 We minimize the imitation loss $\mathcal{L}$ between the agent's predicted actions toward the navigation goal and the ground-truth ones to optimize the agent $\mathcal{N}$ during finetuning, which can be formulated as:

 where $\mathbf{p}_i[t]$ denotes the ground truth location at the step $t$.

-\paragraph{Curating Rollout Data Generation.} After training on the shortest-path training data, the navigation agent $\mathcal{N}_{\theta_1}$ acquires fundamental exploration capabilities and is utilized to generate new training trajectories.
+\paragraph{Curating Rollout Data Generation.} Once trained on the shortest-path data, the navigation agent $\mathcal{N}_{\theta_1}$ acquires fundamental exploration capabilities and is utilized to generate new training trajectories.
 The agent usually needs to flexibly traverse different rooms and distinguish similar but incorrect scenarios before successfully navigating to the goal viewpoint, which encapsulates the agent's exploration of the environment and can serve as the demonstrations to further train the agent.
 Given the visual goal $g_i$ of the target viewpoint $v_i^t$ and the starting viewpoint $v_i^s$, the agent autonomously generates step-by-step actions based on real-time observation, navigation history and the target.
-As shown in Figure~\ref{fig:filter}, if the agent reaches the correct target within the path length limitation, the corresponding trajectory will be reserved for the next-iteration training corpus $D_1$.

-\paragraph{Iterative Self-Improving.} We repeat the aforementioned process leveraging the newly generated trajectories as the training set.
+As shown in Figure~\ref{fig:filter}, if the agent reaches the correct target within the path length limitation, the corresponding trajectory will be reserved for the next-iteration training corpus $D_1$. \paragraph{Iterative Self-Improving.} We repeat the aforementioned process leveraging the newly generated trajectories as the training set.
 Specifically, at the iteration $t$, we first utilize the new exploration-training data $D_{t-1}$ for pretraining and finetuning the new stronger navigation agent $\mathcal{N}_{\theta_t}$.
 Then we use the new agent to refine the $D_0$ to get new training data $D_t$.
 The reason why we choose to filter the data and train the agent from scratch rather than the previous checkpoint is that we want to eliminate the impact of knowledge in the previous low quality data.
-Through this self-demonstration iterative mechanism, the agent progressively enhances its exploration capabilities, ultimately outcoming a highly capable agent and high-quality dataset for subsequent utilization.
+Through this self-demonstration iterative mechanism, the agent progressively enhances its exploration capabilities, ultimately yielding a highly capable agent and high-quality dataset for subsequent utilization.